-Now, don't take Capt'n Salsa the wrong way, I love the heat of a good chile, but there is a big difference between hot and hurt.
-But oh boy, what a flavor.
-You know you're a chile head when you use cheese and chopped habanero to stuff your jalapeno peppers.
+Now, don’t take Capt’n Salsa the wrong way, I love the heat of a good Chile, but there is a big difference between hot and hurt.
+Even so, oh boy, what a flavor.
+You know you’re a chile head when you use cheese and chopped habanero to stuff your jalapeno peppers.

 Perhaps I can answer a few of your questions about how hot are those chiles and what can you do about it if you get just a little carried away with the heat.

-You did wear your rubber gloves when you started working with the chiles, right?
+You did wear your rubber gloves when you started working with the chiles peppers, right?

 Come on, Capt’n my mouth is really burning too!